CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 The gain would be that potentially less information is sent by the client.
 The server only needs to retrieve the ontology once to store it as an abstract class so it knows what properties a `Letter` has.
 However, if the ontology is very elaborate or complex while individual resources based on it are typically much simpler, it might require a smaller payload to send only the few resource IRIs and their structural relations.

 To work with ontologies as abstract classes, the annotations themselves should also rely on ontology information, that is, use the URN of the letter as target and use the path to the annotated sub-resource(s) as selectors within that target.
-There are several problems that need to be solved are.
+There are several problems that need to be solved. [ which problems? ]

 + *Pros*:
 	+ *Conciseness*: In principle, the client only has to send the URL for the `@context` to the server, both when retrieving existing annotations and submitting new annotations.